 - Bills drawn should strictly conform to the terms mentioned in Letter of Credit.

 - The bills of exchange need to be related to bonafide trade transactions.

 How Does the Letter of Credit Discounting Work?

 Discounting of Letter of Credit is a short-term credit facility provided by the bank to the beneficiary.
 Bank purchases the documents or bills of the exporter (beneficiary) after he fulfills certain compliances.
 On meeting these compliances, the bank makes him the payment.
-The exporter shall be required to pay a fee or discounting charges to the bank, which is termed as Letter of credit discounting charges.
+The exporter shall be required to pay a fee or discounting charges to the bank, which is termed as Letter of credit discounting charges, it is like interest.
 These charges vary from bank to bank, it depends upon amount, time period, credit worthiness of client, financial statement of client and other such matters.
 Letter of Credit discounting rate is generally between 6 percent and 15 percent of total invoice value.
 It may be higher or lower depending upon the quantum, limit, size of the company that seeks the facility and the bank’s comfort with its financial discipline.

 Letter of Credit Discounting Process